-Students may complete a Bachelor of Business Administration with one or more majors in accounting, management, marketing or strategic human resource management.
+Students may complete a Bachelor of Business Administration with one or more majors in accounting, management, marketing or strategic human resource management, or non-profit leadership.

-Students who graduate with a Bachelor of Business Administration with a major may also complete one or more concentrations in accounting, economics, management, marketing, strategic human resource management or tourism and hospitality management.
+Students who graduate with a Bachelor of Business Administration with a major may also complete one or more concentrations in accounting, economics, management, marketing, strategic human resource management, nonprofit leadership, or tourism and hospitality management.

-Students who graduate with a Bachelor of Business Administration with a major may complete one or more minors in accounting, finance, management, marketing, strategic human resource management, tourism and hospitality management, or any other area as specified by the department offering the minor.
+Students who graduate with a Bachelor of Business Administration with a major may complete one or more minors in accounting, finance, management, marketing, strategic human resource management, nonprofit leadership, tourism and hospitality management, or any other area as specified by the department offering the minor.
 A minor requires completion of 3.0 units of coursework.
 Students must achieve a minimum GPA of 2.0 in the required 3.0 units and must meet any specified requirements for the minor.